ssp21/ssp21-cpp/README.md

 SSP21 depends on [libsodium](https://download.libsodium.org/doc/).
 You can substitute another cryptographic backend if you really must.

 On Windows, download and install the prebuilt binaries.
-You'll need to tell cmake where to find the distribution.
+You'll need to tell cmake where to find the distribution:
-For instance, if you're building a 32-bit debug build, you can invoke cmake with:

 ```
 > cmake .. -DSSP21_LIBSODIUM_DIR=C:\libs\libsodium-1.0.10-msvc